awsdocs/amazon-ec2-user-guide-windows/doc_source/sriov-networking.md

 If the attribute isn't set, `SriovNetSupport` is empty\.
 If the attribute is set, the value is simple\.

-## Enabling Enhanced Networking on Windows<a name="enable-enhanced-networking"></a>
+## Enabling enhanced networking on Windows<a name="enable-enhanced-networking"></a>

 If you launched your instance and it does not have enhanced networking enabled already, you must download and install the required network adapter driver on your instance, and then set the `sriovNetSupport` instance attribute to activate enhanced networking\.
 You can only enable this attribute on supported instance types\.
-For more information, see [Enhanced Networking Types](enhanced-networking.md#supported_instances)\.
+For more information, see [Enhanced networking types](enhanced-networking.md#supported_instances)\.

 **Important**
- To view the latest version of the Intel driver in the Windows AMIs, see [Details About AWS Windows AMI Versions](windows-ami-version-history.md#windows-ami-versions)\.
+ To view the latest version of the Intel driver in the Windows AMIs, see [Details about AWS Windows AMI versions](windows-ami-versions.md)\.

 **Warning**
 There is no way to disable the enhanced networking attribute after you've enabled it\.